MeshBuffer

 Reinitialize

-This method can be called after MeshUpdate has returned a negative value, in order to recover from an error that has occurred earlier.
+This method must be called after MeshUpdate has returned a negative value, in order to recover from the pending error state.
+Calling this method when there is no error state is allowed, but has no effect.

 Public / Attributes